Therapeutic ClassificationsACE Inhibitor/Calcium Channel Blocker Combination

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If more than 12 hours have passed since you missed your last dose, then skip the missed dose and take the next dose when you normally would.
+If more than 12 hours have passed since you missed your last dose, skip the missed dose and take the next dose at your regular time.

 Use & StorageTOP